mlip-cmu/s2023/lectures/17_fairness_measures/model_fairness.md

 Useful baseline for comparison

-Easy to implement, but only effective if (1) no proxies and (2) protected attributes add no predictive power
+Easy to implement, but only effective if (1) no proxies among features and (2) protected attributes add no predictive power

 ---
 # Group fairness